cellarium-ai/cellarium-cloud/README.md

 First convert from AnnData to the Avro format that will be used to load BigQuery.
 The `anndata_to_avro.py` script needs to know the appropriate values to use for cell and feature indexes.
-These can either be specified explicitly as command line arguments, or the script can be pointed to an existing dataset / project to figure those out itself:
+These can either be specified explicitly as command line arguments, or the script can be pointed to an existing dataset / project to figure those out itself.

 With explicit start values: